Video Game / Pipeworks Godzilla Trilogy

 - Big Bad:

 - The Vortaak Queen, Vorticia, who tries to invade and conquer Earth multiple times.

 - SpaceGodzilla pulls a Hijacked by Ganon in Unleashed, making him a Dragon Ascendant.

 - Blow You Away: King Ghidorah, Mecha-King Ghidorah, Mothra, and Rodan have attacks that send powerful gusts of wind at opponents, damaging them and pushing them back.

 - Breath Weapon: Even kaiju without a canonical one or Eye Beams get a Make Me Wanna Shout variant.
-Anguirus, for example, has a Sonic Roar that makes stuns opponents.
+Anguirus, for example, has a Sonic Roar that can stun opponents.

 - Canon Immigrant: Toho considers Krystalak and Obsidious to be official Monsters, though they have yet to appear in any movies (they're very popular in fanfictions and fangames, though).
-On the other hand, attacks developed for the series for Gigan and Anguirus both get used by their respective monsters in Godzilla Final Wars.
+On the other hand, attacks developed for the series for Gigan and Anguirus have been used by their respective monsters in Godzilla Final Wars.